polius/meteornext-docs/docs/guides/deployments.md

 The following screenshot shows an example of a search.
 The table shows all rows which one of their columns contain the `Europe` string.

-Furthermore as It can be seen in the screenshot, there's one additional way to filter results.
-By clicking the icon placed in the right of a column name we can filter the results by that column.
+Furthermore, as It can be seen in the screenshot, there's one additional way to filter results.
+By clicking the icon placed in the right of a column name, we can filter the results by that column.
 The available modes are: `Contains`, `Not contains`, `Equals`, `Not equal`, `Starts with` and `Ends with`.

 ![alt text](../../assets/deployments/results-search.png "Deployment - Results Search")